RhaaKaye/openwrt/README.md

 ### Flash instruction using TFTP Recovery ~(Archer A & C 7)

-1. Connect a computer to one of the LAN ports of the Archer.
+[1.]
+Connect a computer to one of the LAN ports of the Archer.

-2. Set the computers IP address to 192.168.0.66.
+[2.]
+Set the computers IP address to 192.168.0.66.

-3a.
+[3a.]
 Rename the OpenWrt Factory Image to ArcherC7v5_tp_recovery.bin.

-The Archer A7 expects the same filename as the C7.
+[The Archer A7 expects the same filename as the C7.]

-3b.
+[3b.]
 Start a TFTP Server with the renamed OpenWrt Factory Image in the TFTP root directory.

-4. Connect the power cable to the Archer.
+[4.]
+Connect the power cable to the Archer.
 Press and hold the reset button while turning the router on.

-5. Keep the reset button pressed for ~5 seconds, then release.
+[5.]
+Keep the reset button pressed for ~5 seconds, then release.

-6. Wait ~150 seconds for flashing to complete.
+[6.]
+Wait ~150 seconds for flashing to complete.

 ## License